 Bernie Weisenfeld for the Courier Post reported the story over two articles in 2001.
 He reports that as result of a year-long promise to Woodbury, the County of Gloucester would purchase Soccer fields for the City of Woodbury and unfortunately singled-out Thomas’ Field.
 18,19 Weisenfeld writes, that a `broken-hearted and somewhat angry' Smith who attended a public Gloucester County Freeholder’s meeting stated the land wasn't for sale but it would have been taken and paid for through eminent domain if she didn't agree to sell.

-Linda Smith Bianucci 2002
+Thomas' Field by Linda Smith Bianucci 2002

 According to the report Smith maintained: “I had no choice in this, it was sell or face condemnation proceedings”.
 I really fought this.”
 “I'm told I paid too much for the land.
 My answer to that was, for me, the land was priceless.
 It's historic.
 It’s got beauty.
 It’s got wildlife.”
 In the end Smith was forced to sell the land to the County for $320,000, the same price in which she paid 3 years earlier.
 Smith remarked that she hoped the County would “make it as environmentally sound as possible, not have paved parking lots and keep as many trees as possible.”
 Smith urged that the barn be saved and the site treated with care for the environment.
 According to area residents after a realization that the County would be razing the Hoedown Hall a petition went around to have it historically recognized.
 The County eventually purchased the property with funds from an open space preservation tax and proceeded to wastefully tear down the historic structure and level much of the formerly wooded-lot.